 Election Year Considerations for Nonprofits: Navigating Challenges and Opportunities

-As we enter the final stretch of one of the most contentious elections in history, nonprofits face unique challenges and opportunities, not only with potential policy shifts but also the climate around the election itself.
+Nonprofits face unique challenges and opportunities, not only with potential policy shifts but also the administrative climate post-election.
 Despite uncertainties, nonprofit organizations want to remain true to their mission despite the shifting political landscape.
 That may be easier said than done with so much hanging in the balance.

 Elections are like any other change management scenario, and having a plan can help your organization weather political changes.
 This guide offers eight key considerations to help your nonprofit thrive during this dynamic time and ensure you maintain impact and integrity regardless of election outcomes.